tranarchy/nicotine/README.md

 nicotine is currently made for version **1.21.6**

-If you want to use nicotine on another Minecraft version you can use the [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) mod
+If you want to use nicotine with another Minecraft version you can use the [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) mod